Tom5521/STBackup/ERROR_CODES.md

 - **24:** Error creating file in `WriteFile` function
 - **25:** Error writing in new file in WriteFile func
 - **26:** You tried to use the test function in the main branch, switch to the dev branch to run it.
+- **27:** package.json file no found, you clone/installed this program in sillytavern's repository?
+- **28:** Error reading package.json file
+- **29:** Your SillyTavern repo is under 1.9.1 and you need make backup and re-clone SillyTavern.